 Plenty of storage

 How much you need is obviously personal and subjective.
 Based on experience with our travels so far, we’ll have more than enough space.
-But as everyone knows, the more space you have, the more you’ll tend to fill it up.
+But as everyone knows, the more space you have, the more you’ll tend to fill it up, which is why we try to only carry what is essential.

 Toilet & Shower